 While this type of feature is becoming more and more common, and can be an incredibly fun and helpful way to build your tree, you must always view these suggestions with caution.
 A hint on Ancestry, or anywhere, is just that…a hint.

-Always consider hints and suggestions on sites as a helpful tool in your research and nothing more.
+Always consider hints, discoveries and suggestions on sites as a helpful tool in your research and nothing more.
 Every single detail that you feel is a plausible addition to your tree should be carefully examined before deciding on its value and accuracy.

 And when it comes to hints and suggestions from other people’s family trees, be extra cautious.
 We never suggest that you add information from someone else’s tree directly into your own.
 And each detail you choose to consider for manual addition should undergo intense examination.
 Remember that many online trees are highly inaccurate.